yuzutech/annotations-action/README.md

   checks: write
 ```

+You can use `permissions` either as a top-level key, to apply to all jobs in the workflow, or within specific jobs.
+When you add the permissions key within a specific job, all actions and run commands within that job that use the `GITHUB_TOKEN` gain the access rights you specify.

-Note that setting a `permissions` field will disable all omitted permissions, like
+**IMPORTANT**: Setting a `permissions` field will disable all omitted permissions, like
 the `contents: read`, which is needed to clone and read your repository.

+You can learn more about `GITHUB_TOKEN` permissions at: https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token

 ## Inputs